 I’m 46, have worked countless attorneys in different areas of the law, courts and litigation.
-Justin is one of the best communicators, responders & easy to understand & work with lawyers I’ve met.
-His research, preciseness and clarity of opinions are simple & easy to understand for any lay person, a rare find in a lawyer. –Eric
+Justin is one of the best communicators, responders & easy to understand & work with lawyers I’ve met. –Eric

 Title III-ADA Litigation Defense Articles

 By: Justin C. Carlin I have been a Fort Lauderdale ADA lawyer for nearly a decade, having defended numerous lawsuits in the Southern District of Florida in each of the Miami, Fort Lauderdale, and Palm Beach divisions.
 I remember watching the below video shortly after becoming immersed in the area.
 After years of development within the area of the law, it is still one of the best journalistic expressions of the problems surrounding ADA litig Read More